ireaneus/CDI/docs/NTSurvey/NTSurveyS16AssignmentPt1.md

 > 23 This is His commandment, that we believe in the name of His Son Jesus Christ, and love one another, just as He commanded us.
 > 24 The one who keeps His commandments abides in Him, and He in him.
 We know by this that He abides in us, by the Spirit whom He has given us.

+**1 John Chapter 3**

+***In Chapter 3, John*** marvels at the love of the Father in calling believers His children (*v.
+1*).
+He contrasts the children of God with the children of the devil, teaching that those born of God practice righteousness and do not live in habitual sin (*vv.
+4–10*).
+Love is the defining mark of God’s children: just as Jesus laid down His life, believers must love in deed and truth (*vv.
+11–18*).
+Confidence before God comes through a clear conscience and obedience to His commands (*vv.
+19–24*).
+***Christ is presented as*** the one who appeared to take away sins, destroyed the works of the devil, and demonstrated perfect love by laying down His life (*vv.
+5, 8, 16*).
+***Believers should*** practice righteousness, avoid sin, love in action and truth, and keep God’s commandments while abiding in Him (*vv.
+7, 11, 18, 23–24*).
 **Testing the Spirits** *(4:1-6)*

 > 1 Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.